skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions/kubernetes.rst

    .. note::

-       If your cluster uses exec based authentication in your ``~/.kube/config`` file, SkyPilot may not be able to authenticate using this method.
+       If your cluster uses exec based authentication in your ``~/.kube/config`` file (e.g., GKE uses exec auth by default), SkyPilot may not be able to authenticate using this method.
 In this case, consider using the service account methods below.

 2. **Creating a service account**: SkyPilot can automatically create the service